Hoole

-Hoole is a suburb in the east of Chester, in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Hoole is a suburb in the east of Chester, in Cheshire West and Chester, Cheshire, England.
 The area is contiguous with Newton to the north and Vicars Cross to the south.
 The A41 road marks the suburb's eastern boundary, with the separate Hoole Village approximately 1 mi away.

-At the 2011 census the population of the electoral ward of Newton and Hoole was 9,359.

 History

 The settlement was first mentioned in the Register of the Abbey of Saint Werburgh in 1119.

 The name derives from the Old English word hol and is believed to mean "at the hollow" (or hole), possibly referring to the "hollow way" formed by a Roman roadway.

-Hoole was a township in Broxton Hundred which became a civil parish in 1866.
-The population was recorded at 177 in 1801, 427 in 1851, 5,341 in 1901 and rising to 9,056 by 1951.
-Hoole was also a separate urban district in Cheshire until 1 April 1954 when it was made part of the County Borough of Chester.
-The civil parish was also abolished at the same time.

 On 17 July 2009 sixteen flats on Hoole Lane were destroyed following an explosion on the first floor.
 More than thirty firefighters tackled the resulting fire at the two-storey building in Wharton Court.

 Community

 Hoole is a residential area consisting of mainly Victorian terraced houses and 1930s semi-detached houses.
 Hoole Road is a designated conservation area.
 Due to the proximity of the area to Chester city centre, Chester railway station and the M53 motorway, the area is home to many hotels, guest houses and bed and breakfast establishments.

 The main shopping streets are Faulkner Street and Charles Street, Hoole has a Post Office branch with cash machine facilities.
 Open spaces in Hoole include Alexandra Park which provides tennis courts, bowling greens and a children's play area and the Coronation Playing Fields.

 A large area of allotments is accessible from both Canadian Avenue and Hoole Lane.

 The annual Hoole Christmas Lights switch-on by a local celebrity attracts crowds of thousands to Faulkner Street.
 The event celebrated its 20th anniversary in 2019.